-Here are a few addition insider tips from my sister in law who camps there often.
+Here are a few additional insider tips from my sister-in-law who camps at Ludington State Park often.

 - You can make reservations 6 months in advance and for the busy season and I would recommend that.
 But that doesn’t mean you cannot get a site if you didn’t plan 6 months ahead.

 - Fishing is best on Hamlin Lake and the campsites in Cedar are the closest to Hamlin and Lost Lake.